advik-student-dev/i3-dotfiles/README.md

 So first of all, to fix the user problem, in your terminal of choice do:-

-su ## to go into root. enter the password for root (hopefully you gave it a password and didn't disable it)
+su

 apt upgrade

 cd /usr/sbin

 usermod -aG sudo <your username>

 Use a text editor of your choice to edit the .bshrc.
 I like micro.
 If you don't, no worries, you can use anyother.
 Does not matter which one (nano, vim whatever).

-sudo apt install micro ## to get micro if you want to use it.
+sudo apt install micro

 cd ~
 micro .bashrc

 Add these lines to the end of it :-

 export PATH=$PATH:/usr/local/sbin

 export PATH=$PATH:/usr/sbin

-exit out of micro with ctrl + q and press y to write out the changes (esc + shift + colon then type wq in vim). reboot now
+Exit out of micro with ctrl + q and press y to write out the changes (esc + shift + colon then type wq in vim).

+reboot now

 Debian only will allow you to run commands like that with sudo in the front if you are not in root

 If that doesn't work

 cd /usr/sbin

 ./reboot now

 Now this should be fine.

-In order to have no compile errors while you compile your i3 environment, the following dependencies are required:- picom feh rofi git kitty
+In order to have no compile errors while you compile your i3 environment, the following dependencies are required:-

+picom

+feh

+rofi

+git

+kitty

-You can install all of i3 manually like this(to avoid any possibly missing packages) suckless-tools i3lock i3status dunst i3-wm
+You can install all of i3 manually like this(to avoid any possibly missing packages)

+suckless-tools

+i3lock

+i3status

+dunst

+i3-wm

-Optonal dependencies (recommended to install because i have them already):- kupfer lxappearnce lightdm nitrogen
+Optonal dependencies (recommended to install because i have them already):-

+kupfer

+lxappearnce

+lightdm

+nitrogen

 It is important that the files got to the correct directories.
 There are many places I use directories or programs in the dot files that simply would not exist in your specific install.

 So edit them to fit your specific machine

 Example (not really because it is a problem) - key words like /home/debian have been used while referencing directories and files.
 To fix this specififc problem,